DINESHSEKAR65/DINESH5616/README.md

 - 👋 Hi, I’m @DINESH5616
-- 👀 I’m interested in ...new things like orgramming languages.
+- 👀 I’m interested in ...new things like programming languages.
-- 🌱 I’m currently learning ...B.E Electrical and Electronics Engineering.
+- 🌱 I’m currently pursuing ...B.E Electrical and Electronics Engineering.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...dineshwelcome43@gmail.com